ramtin-tabatabaei/ramtin-tabatabaei.github.io/_pages/about.md

 Robot failures can occur multiple times during interaction, and their effects on user trust can accumulate over time.
 This project investigates:
 - How **sequences of failures** influence user trust
-- How much **robot awareness** and **adaptation** are needed to recover trust after repeated failures
+- How much **robot awareness** are needed to recover trust after repeated failures

-The findings contribute to designing robots that can better manage and restore trust through adaptive recovery strategies.

 ---